 The long term success of our operations depends to a significant degree on the continued employment of our core senior management team.
-In particular, we are dependent on the skills, knowledge and experience of Javier López Madrid, our Executive Chairman, Pedro Larrea Paguaga, our Chief Executive Officer, and Phillip Murnane, our Chief Financial Officer.
+In particular, we are dependent on the skills, knowledge and experience of Javier López Madrid, our Executive Chairman, Marco Levi, our Chief Executive Officer, and Beatriz García-Cos, our Chief Financial Officer.
 If these employees are unable to continue in their respective roles, or if we are unable to attract and retain other skilled employees, our business, results of operations and financial condition could be adversely affected.
-We currently have employment agreements with Messrs.
-López Madrid, Larrea Paguaga and Murnane.
+We currently have employment agreements with Mr. López Madrid, Dr. Levi and Ms. García-Cos.
 These agreements contain certain non-compete provisions, which may not be fully enforceable by us.
-Additionally, we are substantially dependent upon key personnel among our financial and information technology staff, who enable us to meet our regulatory, contractual and financial reporting obligations, including reporting requirements under our credit facilities.
+Additionally, we are substantially dependent upon key personnel among our legal, financial and information technology staff, who enable us to meet our regulatory, contractual and financial reporting obligations, including reporting requirements under our credit facilities.